What does it feel like when ribs are broken? Changes in the area of the rib injury

 • multiple – several ribs are damaged.

-• unilateral - violation of the integrity of one or more ribs occurs on one side of the chest;
+• unilateral - a violation of the integrity of one or more ribs occurs on one side of the chest;

 • bilateral - the ribs of the right and left sides of the chest are damaged.